 The application will be drafted and filed with the patent office.

-Vakilsearch can assist, right from applying for the granting of the patent.
+Vakilsearch can assist throughout the Indian patent e-filing procedure.
 You can file both provisional patent and permanent patent applications with us.

-We will recommend a verified lawyer who will take up your request and draft the application based on the details you provide.
+We have registered patent agents who will take up your request and draft the application for design registration.

 The drafted document will be filed with the registrar and, on acceptance; you would be able to use 'patent pending' on your product any time during the next year.
-You can also check your patent application status on our user-friendly online portal from time to time.
+You can also check your patent application status on our user-friendly online portal for patent registration from time to time.

 A patent is a right granted to an individual or enterprise by the government which excludes others from making, using, selling, or importing the patented product or process without prior approval.

 Patent filing or patent registration is the first step an inventor takes to protect his/her invention from being misused.
 Patent filing in India is a fairly complicated ordeal, however, with the right legal guidance, it can be done easily.
 Any business entity or an individual who believes in securing their patent should get a legal consultation from expert patent practitioners such as ours.
-Vakilsearch helps you with the simplest way to file a patent.
+Vakilsearch helps you with the simplest way for Patent Registration.

 A patent can be filed by any individual or business that wants to protect an invention or an idea.
 An invention can be a new product or a new process.

-The following are some of the advantages of filing a patent in India:
+The following are some of the advantages of patent filing in India:

-For patent registration in India, you must submit the specified forms at the patent office.
+For design registration in India, you must submit the specified forms at the patent office.
 If you own a digital certificate of Class 3, you can easily submit it online.

 In the case of online applications, the patent office will be charging an additional 10% as the fee.
 The step-by-step process of how to patent your idea or invention/intellectual property is mentioned below:

-For a successful patent registration, you need to ensure that your invention/idea is non-obvious and unique.
+For a successful Patent Registration in India, you need to ensure that your invention/idea is non-obvious and unique.
 Carrying out a patent search will help you to ensure this and also to avoid lengthy official procedures.
 You can search for yourself or can take professional help from experts.
 You can also conduct a patent search with the help of experts.

 You may skip the below-mentioned steps if you come across a similar patent registered already.